joemoose/dungeoneers.d20/docs/advancement.md

 For each stamina point, you can place one constraint into the stamina space on your character sheet rather than in your inventory.
 After it’s put into the stamina space, a constraint is ignored but isn’t removed until its cleared requirement is met.

+## New Skills

+Learning new skills to gain an advantage on related attribute checks does not happen automatically when characters gain new levels.
+Your character starts with the training and knowledge suggested by their former career, such as gambler or mercenary, that you chose during character creation.

+Acquiring new skills and knowledge afterward happens as part of your adventuring.
+Your character could hire mentors or experts to teach them new skills.
+Joining specialized groups, such as trade guilds, universities, or mercenary companies, could provide training.
+Your GM may award skills from quests, patrons, or other in-game opportunities.
+Your character’s training does not happen as part of level advancement but rather as experiences in the narrative.

 ## Carousing

 You can spend your hard-earned coins for XP rather than buying equipment, hirelings, or other useful sundries. **Carousing** earns XP by spending coins at a **5-to-one** ratio: 5 coins for 1 XP.
-Carousing represents your debauched revelries, gambling, excessive drinking, investments in “business opportunities,” or any recreation involving new-found wealth and rollicking fun.
+Carousing represents your debauched revelries, gambling, investments in “business opportunities,” or any other recreation involving new-found wealth and rollicking fun.

 ### Carousing Check

 Declare the number of coins you’re spending to carouse and roll **2d6** to see how your evening goes.
-Regardless of the evening’s outcome, you earn XP at a 5-to-1 ratio for the coins spent.
+Regardless of the evening’s outcome, you earn your XP.

 **Carousing Results Table**